Event-Triggered Polynomial Control for Trajectory Tracking by Unicycle Robots: PROBLEM SETUP

 \subsection{Objective}

-Our objective is to design a polynomial control law and an event-triggering rule to implicitly determine the communication time instants $(t_k)_{k \in \natz}$, at which the coefficients of the polynomial control input are updated, so that the tracking error is uniformly ultimately bounded.
-We also wish to ensure the existence of a uniform positive lower bound on the inter-event times.
+Our objective is to design a polynomial control law and an event-triggering rule to implicitly determine the communication time instants at which the coefficients of the polynomial control input are updated, so that the tracking error is uniformly ultimately bounded.
+We also wish to ensure the absence of Zeno behavior.